 7. Now reboot your system

 Once you get completed with the steps above, you can reboot your system by entering reboot command in the terminal-

-For other similar operating systems like Ubuntu that are using plymouth as bootsplash, you can locate the logo file inside the plymouth directory and change it in order to change the boot screen logo.
+Other distributions such as Ubuntu follows a similar process to change the boot screen logo.
+You can locate the logo file inside the plymouth directory and change it in order to change the boot screen logo.